jairajrenjith/CBite/README.md

 ## License

-Built for educational purposes as a college mini project.
+Built for educational purposes as a college miniproject.

+By Jairaj R.